-Deprecated: Non-static method JSite::getMenu() should not be called statically, assuming $this from incompatible context in /hsphere/local/home/kriswoj/fishinglakesimcoe.ca/templates/gk_bluap/lib/framework/helper.layout.php on line 117 Deprecated: Non-static method JApplication::getMenu() should not be called statically, assuming $this from incompatible context in /hsphere/local/home/kriswoj/fishinglakesimcoe.ca/includes/application.php on line 536
+Deprecated: Non-static method JSite::getMenu() should not be called statically, assuming $this from incompatible context in /hsphere/local/home/kriswoj0/fishinglakesimcoe.ca/templates/gk_bluap/lib/framework/helper.layout.php on line 117 Deprecated: Non-static method JApplication::getMenu() should not be called statically, assuming $this from incompatible context in /hsphere/local/home/kriswoj0/fishinglakesimcoe.ca/includes/application.php on line 536

 Unlike today, fishing was not a priority for the general population during World War II.
 The rationing of goods, including the gas and oil needed for recreational fishing, was far more important to Americans than wetting a line.